- Specifications

 }

-// Format and check digit validation of the IBAN
+// Format and checksum validation of the IBAN

 if (!$this->validateIbanFormatting($this->input->newIBAN) || !$this->validateIbanChecksum($this->input->newIBAN)) {